IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 ## Slots

 `#item="{ item, search }"` - Slot used to customize the text of both items inside the list, as well as the text of selected items.
 By default, items are rendered with [c-display](/stacks/vue/coalesce-vue-vuetify/components/c-display.md).
-Slot is passed a parameter `item` containing a [model instance](/stacks/vue/layers/models.md), and `search` containing the current search query..
+Slot is passed a parameter `item` containing a [model instance](/stacks/vue/layers/models.md), and `search` containing the current search query.

 `#list-item="{ item, search }"` - Slot used to customize the text of items inside the list.
 If not provided, falls back to the `item` slot.